mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ) -> initial model parameters
 ```

-- Unlike in the _Model Track_, this function that initializes the parameters of the model, is fixed.
+- This function initializes the parameters of the model.
 While it can be called by the submission (e.g. to restart the model after a failed training effort) it cannot be changed.

 ###### Forward pass